clingen-data-model/allele/source/allele/conceptual/simple_allele.md

 ---
 title: SimpleAllele
-description: A particular choice of the multiple variant sequences at a contiguous region in a particular ReferenceSequence.
+description: A particular choice of the multiple variant sequences at a contiguous region in a particular <a href="reference_sequence.html">ReferenceSequence</a>.

 ---